-(B) -1: Semester - I (August to Dec.)

-Sl.
-No. Course Code of Theory Course Title of the Theory Course Credits
+SI.
+Course Code of Title of the Theory Course Credits

+No. Theory Course D

 Compulsory Courses

 1 MED101 Philosophical Foundations of Education.
 3

 2 MED103 Psychological Foundations of Education 3

 3 MED105 Sociological Foundations of Education.
 3

 4 MED107 Research in Education-I 3

 5 MED109 Research and Ethical Practice 3

 Elective

 6 MOOC 4

 Total Theory Credits 19

-Course Code of Practical Course Title of the Practical Course Credits
+Course Code of Title of the Practical Course Credits

+Practical

+Course

 7 MED151 Personality Development 3

 8 MED153 Life Skills Education 3

 9 MED155 Dissertation 3

 NSS/NCC

 Total Practical Credits 9

 Total Semester Credits 28

-^{}MOOC-A list of MOOCs will be provided by the University School of Education, GGSIPU.
+\MOOC-A list of MOOCs will be provided by the University School of Education, GGSIPU.
 Students are required to successfully complete one of such prescribed MOOCs in order to get requisite number of credits and marks.

-^{}NCC/NSS can be completed in any semester from Semester 1 - Semester 4.
+\\NCC/NSS can be completed in any semester from Semester 1 - Semester 4.
 It will be evaluated internally by respective institute.
 The credit for this will be given after fourth Semester for the students enrolled from the session 2021-22 onwards. # NUES (Non University Examination System